top of page

 'Miniature portrait of a lady' - detail [known to be Margaret Clifford, Countess of Cumberland] by Laurence Hilliard c.1610-40 © Victoria and Albert Museum, London

 Margaret Russell was the youngest child of Francis Russell, 2nd Earl of Bedford and his first wife Margaret St John.
-She was born on 07 Jul 1560 in 'her father's house in the Citty of Exeter', just 2 years before the premature death of her mother, the Duchess of Bedford, in Aug 1562 during the Smallpox pandemic that ravished England that summer.
+She was born on 07 July 1560 in 'her father's house in the Citty of Exeter', just 2 years before the premature death of her mother, Margaret, Countess of Bedford, in August 1562 during the Smallpox epidemic that ravished England that summer.

 Margaret married George Clifford, 3rd Earl of Cumberland, her father's previous ward in 1577, in a marriage arranged by their respective families.
 However, this marriage was not a happy one, with the couple living separately in the latter years of the marriage.
-However, they continued to present as a united couple at formal events, including the Funeral of Elizabeth I in Mar 1603, and the Coronation of James I and his wife Anne later in the year (Jul 1603).
+However, they continued to present as a united couple at formal events, including the funeral of Elizabeth I in March 1603, and the coronation of James I and his wife Anna of Denmark later in the year (July 1603).

 'Anne, Countess of Warwick' Unknown Artist. c.1569 © Woburn Abbey